 This was the question being asked by local authorities who spotted a medical student dumping nine bags of rubbish on a side street in Manchester.

 According to the Mirror, 33-year-old Charlotte Lynch was caught on CCTV dumping the bags and driving away.
 The waste was then pulled open by a local resident and left to scatter across the road.

 When caught, Lynch become worried about her position in the medical world if criminal charges were brought against her, offering to simply pay for the removal of the bags.

 Lynch was charged with two counts of illegally dumping waste.
 She was fined £140 and ordered to pay damages of £772.58 and a £20 victim surcharge.

 Cases like this cost councils thousands of pounds every year.
-But Lynch’s involvement with the medical profession makes this a more concerning case.
+But Lynch’s involvement with the medical profession makes this a more concerning hospital hygiene case.

 Without effective waste provision and knowledge of disposal, hygiene will ultimately be put at risk.
-Our waste services offer the perfect solution in a medical environment – so contact us and make sure toxic rubbish doesn’t lie around in your hospital.
+Our waste services offer the perfect solution in a medical environment – so contact us to prioritise your hospital hygiene reputation and make sure toxic rubbish doesn’t lie around in your hospital.